civo/docs/content/docs/kubernetes/delete-a-cluster.md

 ## Overview

-Kubernetes clusters on Civo will remain in your account until you delete them.
+Kubernetes clusters on Civo remain in your account until you delete them.
 Clusters in your account are [billed hourly](../account/billing.md) for each node and count towards your [account quota](../account/quota.md).
 If you no longer need a Kubernetes cluster, you can delete it in the following ways.

 :::danger